Are Trekking Poles Necessary for Trekking?

 Pros of Trekking Poles

-• Helps with rhythm and balance
+• Helps maintain rhythm and balance while walking

-• Reduces fatigue on long treks
+• Reduces fatigue during long treks

 Cons of Trekking Poles